Best exercise bikes for using at home

 Reasons to avoid

-Made with carbon steel, the Peloton Bike+ is luxurious and a heavy flywheel makes riding the bike extremely smooth.
+Made with carbon steel, the Peloton Bike+ is luxurious, and a heavy flywheel makes riding the bike extremely smooth.
 Even when you’ve worked up a sweat, the handlebars remain easy to grip, and the resistance is automatically adjusted when you’re doing a workout class.

 If you’re serious about bagging the best exercise bike around, the Peloton Bike+ really delivers.
-Its only real downsides are the initial and ongoing costs.
+Its only real downsides are the initial outlay and ongoing costs.

-- Read our full Peloton Bike+ review
+Read our full Peloton Bike+ review.

 Specifications